itsamekadio/Quizify/README.md

 ## Setup Instructions

 1. **Database Setup:**
-   - Execute the SQL scripts in the `database_scripts` folder to set up the database schema.
+   - Execute the SQL scripts in the `database_scripts/` folder to set up the database schema.
    - Configure the connection string in `appsettings.json` with your database credentials.

 2. **Backend Setup:**